vissong/gen-http-mysql-mcp/README.md

   - `false` (default): Only read-only operations are allowed (SELECT queries only)
   - `true`: Enables INSERT and UPDATE operations through the `execute_write_operation` tool
   - For security reasons, DELETE, DROP, TRUNCATE, ALTER, and CREATE operations are always blocked

+- **MCP_TRANSPORT**: Controls the communication protocol used by the MCP server
+  - `sse` (default): Server-Sent Events over HTTP - recommended for most MCP clients and web-based integrations
+  - `stdio`: Standard input/output - used for command-line MCP clients and direct process communication
+  - When set to `sse`, the server runs on HTTP at `0.0.0.0:8000`
+  - When set to `stdio`, the server communicates through standard input/output streams

 - **Request Logging Configuration**:
   - **ENABLE_REQUEST_LOGGING**: Enable basic request logging (`true` by default)